-There will be a plethora of Instagram-worthy options in Ottawa over the Canada Day weekend (June 30 and July 1, 2018) as Canada’s Capital celebrates the 151st anniversary of Confederation!
+There are a plethora of Instagram-worthy options in Ottawa over the Canada Day weekend (June 30 and July 1, 2019) as Canada’s Capital celebrates the 152nd anniversary of Confederation!
 We’ve gathered a handy list of some of the best Canada Day-themed events, places and things you’ll want to capture.
 Best of all, most are within Ottawa’s downtown core, where much of the free official festivities take place.
 And make sure to tag your photos and videos with #MyOttawa and #CanadaDay to share the beauty!

 Ottawa bakery Moulin de Provence’s Canada Cookie is a photogenic and popular treat with deep roots.
 U.S. President Barack Obama purchased two Canada Cookies during his visit to Ottawa in February 2009.
 Since then, people from around the world flock to the original bakery location in the ByWard Market building, or to the second location on Metcalfe street near Parliament Hill, to purchase what they call an Obama Cookie.
 Snap one and then eat it on the go, or bring one home in its pretty tin box!
 Tip: If the Canada Cookie is sold out, consider the Trudeau Cookie which is the same, but has an edible image of Canadian Prime Minister Justin Trudeau’s photo in the middle!